 Limited liability companies (LLCs) and S corporations are all the rage nowadays, and with good reason.
 Most of the time, starting a traditional C-corp doesn’t make sense for the modern business owner.
 Most people don’t fully understand why this is the case.
-Let’s take a minute to look at both the advantages and disadvantages of forming a C-corp.
+Let’s take a minute to look at both the advantages and disadvantages of forming a C corporation.
 First, we will review the major disadvantages:

 - C-corps are subject to double taxation.The corporation itself pays taxes.
 Next, the after-tax earnings are paid as dividends to the shareholders (owners), and those dividends are then taxed again.

 - The C-corp is required to use an accrual basis of accounting.
 This is as opposed to being able to choose between an accrual basis and a cash basis.
 Personal Service Corporations (PSCs) are the exception here, in very uncommon and specific circumstances.

 - C-corps with certain types of income are potentially subject to the personal holding company tax on such income.
 This includes interest, dividends, rents and royalties.

 - The Alternative Minimum Tax sets a limit on how many tax benefits C-corps can receive.
 The difference between a C-corp’s adjusted current earnings and its taxable income is mostly (75 percent) a tax preference item for purposes of the Alternative Minimum Tax (AMT).

 The biggest hurdle here is double taxation.
 That can be overcome in certain circumstances, but they need to be very carefully planned out.
 Now, let’s look at some of the potential major advantages of a C-corp: